When you think about the service anniversary program at your organization, what comes to mind?

 - Employees also place a lot of emphasis on their work relationships.

-- 77 percent employees consider relationships with coworkers to be a top aspect of employee engagement (SHRM).
+- 77% of employees consider relationships with coworkers to be a top aspect of employee engagement (SHRM).

 Service anniversary and recognition programs are impactful ways to foster connections among employees by allowing employees to acknowledge others for the value they bring to the organization.
 A formalized service anniversary program ensures that employees all receive a standardized experience that ensures no one is left out but allows managers and colleagues the flexibility to individualize aspects of the celebration to best fit an employee’s preferences.
 Creating memorable recognition moments to mark an employee’s service anniversary, shows them that their work is meaningful and is appreciated by the organization.